If you build it, will they come? Incentivizing the Adoption of Digital Financial Services in Niger

 Sample size: planned number of observations

-3504 observations from 1168 respondents across three survey rounds.
+3,314 observations across three household survey rounds and two agent survey rounds.
 For the baseline survey 978 respondents from households and 190 mobile money and airtime agents were interviewed.
-With two follow-ups and a phones survey of households and agents, the number of observations for a small number of outcomes is 4672.
+For the households, with one baseline, phone and follow-up survey, the number of observations for a small number of outcomes is 2,934.
+It is 1,956 for the remaining outcomes.
+For the agents alone, with one follow-up the number of observations for some outcomes is 380, and 190 for the remaining outcomes.
 We will test for differential attrition in the phone and in-person follow-up surveys.
 If attrition is less than 10 percent and uncorrelated with treatment, we will proceed without making corrections.
 If attrition rates are greater than 10% and we find evidence of differential attrition by treatment status, we will estimate pairwise Lee bounds for our treatment effects.

 Sample size (or number of clusters) by treatment arms